iotaledger/goshimmer/docs/concepts/layers.md

 A transaction is marked as solid when all of its referenced inputs are known.

-A transactions’s byte layout is defined as:
+A transaction’s byte layout is defined as:

 ```
 inputs_count<uint32-4bytes>